Collaborative Party: As Seijika Joshi 48 Party and leadership dispute

 YouTuber Yoshikazu Higashitani, known as his YouTube alias GaaSyy, was elected in the 2022 House of Councillors election, expanding the party's seats in the upper house to two.
 Higashitani was expelled eight months later in March 2023 for not attending any sessions, reputedly due to his fear of being arrested on grounds of alleged fraud and defamation against celebrities if he were to visit Japan, as he was residing in the United Arab Emirates for the entirety of his term.
-Due to this, Tachibana would resign as the party's leader at a press conference, where he announced former child actress Ayaka Otsu as his successor, and the rebranding of the party to Seijika Joshi 48 tō (政治家女子48党, Politician Girls 48 Party).
+Due to this, Tachibana resigned as the party's leader at a press conference, where he announced former child actress Ayaka Otsu as his successor, and the rebranding of the party to Seijika Joshi 48 tō (政治家女子48党, Politician Girls 48 Party).

 A month later on 7 April 2023, Tachibana held a press conference and announced that Otsu had been expelled from the party on the previous day, stating that Otsu "posed a risk of dissolving the party."
 Tachibana then announced that he would return to the position of party leader.
 In response, Otsu held her own press conference, denying her resignation which split the party between the Otsu wing and the Tachibana wing.

 As The Collaborative Party

 On 6 November 2023, Otsu held a press conference and announced the change of the party's name to "The Collaborative Party" (みんなでつくる党).

-Bankruptcy proceedings soon commenced on the party on 14 March 2024.
+The party's status as a national political party was revoked in January 2024 after the party lost all of its seats in the National Diet after Otsu expelled both members of the House of Councillors, Satoshi Hamada and Kenichiro Saito, for aligning with Tachibana.
+Bankruptcy proceedings commenced on the party on 14 March 2024.

+The parliamentary group ceased in November 2025 after Satoshi Hamada lost his seat in the 2025 Japanese House of Councillors election and Saito left the group.
+In the same month, Tachibana was arrested and indicted on charges of defaming Hyōgo Prefectural Assembly member Hideaki Takeuchi during the 2024 Hyogo gubernatorial election.